maxmatkovski/NLP/README.md

 ![Image!](Images/image3.png)

+### Cleaning Text Data

-As we can see above the dataframe contains 100,001 rows and 4 columsn, thus we've succesfully scraped over 100,000 tweets.
+As we can see above the dataframe contains 100,001 rows and 4 columns, thus we've succesfully scraped over 100,000 tweets.

 However, because these strings were taken off of twitter, they contain emojis, urls and other types of data that will most likely affect the efficacy of our analysis.